jberas/compute-datastore/README.md

 - RDS is deployed in a user-defined subnet group for high availability.
 - Security groups are automatically created for both EC2 and RDS.
-- RDS security group **automatically allows access** on port 5432 from any EC2 instance placed in the EC2 security group.
+- RDS security group allows access on port 5432 from any EC2 instance placed in the EC2 security group.
 - You must explicitly provide `allowed_cidr_blocks` to control access to the EC2 instance; there is **no default**.

 ### Commit Message Examples